 Check out the new Maine Department of Education page of distance learning supports for parents and families.

-Learning Keeps Going - Coronavirus is posing unprecedented challenges to educators around the globe.
-To help you keep the learning going, a coalition of education organizations has curated free tools, strategies, and best practices for teaching and learning online.
+Learning Keeps Going - To help you keep the learning going this summer, a coalition of education organizations has curated free tools, strategies, and best practices for teaching and learning online.

-Smithsonian Education Guide - The Smithsonian has compiled and sorted events and activities sorted by grade level and topics that can be used by care givers to support distance learning for students.
+Smithsonian Education Guide - The Smithsonian has compiled and sorted events and activities sorted by grade level and topics that can be used by care givers to support summer enrichment learning for students.

 Maine Historical Society Virtual Learning Hub - Learn about Maine history and try an activity in ten minutes or less!
 You can also explore their online exhibits.